Efficient simulation of prices for European call options under Heston stochastic-local volatility model: a comparison of

 \section{Conclusion}

+In this study, we focused on the efficient evaluation of HSLV model, especially CIR variance process.
+When applying traditional Euler--Maruyama method, the variance process can become negative with nonzero probability.
+The non-central chi-square approximation can be positivity-preserving, but is typically weak convergent, restricting the practical application in option pricing.
+In this paper, we introduce truncated Euler method and backward Euler method, which are both positivity-preserving and strongly convergent.
+Some experiments on European call options are carried out to compare different methods.

-In this work, we explored the numerical challenges associated with simulating the Heston stochastic-local volatility (HSLV) model, with emphasis on the CIR variance process.
-Traditional methods often face problems with maintaining non-negativity or suffer from weak convergence, limiting their practical use in option pricing applications.
-By introducing the truncated Euler method and the backward Euler method, we addressed these deficiencies from different perspectives.
-The truncated Euler method is shown to be strongly convergent and highly stable, particularly when volatility surges and tail risks become more pronounced.
-Its robustness against parameter changes and moderate computational requirements make it a suitable choice in situations where efficiency and reliability are equally important.
-On the other hand, the backward Euler method demonstrates excellent accuracy and the most gentle error growth across different stress scenarios.
-However, this advantage comes with the trade-off of considerably higher computational cost, as solving implicit equations requires iterative methods such as Newton?Raphson.
-This observation highlights a crucial practical consideration: the selection of step size.
-While smaller step sizes improve accuracy, they also increase runtime, making it essential to balance precision against efficiency according to the application context.
-Overall, our findings suggest that both proposed methods possess distinct advantages.
-The truncated Euler method offers a pragmatic solution for large-scale simulations and real-time risk management, where computational resources and execution speed are critical.
-In contrast, the backward Euler method is better suited for stress testing, model validation, and situations where accuracy is paramount, such as profit-and-loss attribution.
-Together, these approaches enrich the numerical toolkit for HSLV model simulation, offering flexible strategies for practitioners facing different objectives in option pricing and risk management.
-Future research may focus on accelerating the backward scheme through improved initial value prediction or more efficient iterative solvers, further enhancing its applicability in practice.
+Numerical experiments indicate that the truncated Euler method is computationally efficient and remains robust against parameter changes.
+This is particularly evident when volatility spikes and tail risks become more pronounced.
+This property makes it an excellent choice in scenarios where both efficiency and reliability are of critical importance.
+The backward Euler method also demonstrates a remarkable characteristic.
+It showcases excellent accuracy and the most stable performance in error growth under various stress scenarios.
+However, it incurs a significantly higher computational cost because solving implicit equations demands iterative method, such as the Newton-Raphson method.

+This gives rise to an important practical concern: how to select the step-size?
+Smaller step-sizes improve accuracy but also lengthen the runtime.
+Hence, it is essential to strike a balance between precision and efficiency based on the specific application.
+Overall, our results show that both proposed methods have distinct advantages.
+The truncated Euler method offers a practical solution for large-scale simulations and real-time risk management, where computational resources and execution speed are crucial.
+On the contrary, the backward Euler method is more appropriate for stress testing, model validation, and scenarios where high accuracy is extremely important, such as profit-and-loss attribution.
+Together, these methods enrich the numerical tools available for HSLV model simulation, providing flexible strategies for practitioners with different objectives in option pricing and risk management.